ntucker/django-cache-magic/docs/intro.rst

 Introduction
 =====================================

-Autocache addresses two of the most common scenarios for caching and cache invalidation for django models: `instance caching` and `related objects caching`.
+CacheMagic addresses two of the most common scenarios for caching and cache invalidation for django models: `instance caching` and `related objects caching`.

 Instance Caching
 ================
 This is the practice of caching individual model instances.
-Autocache provides a `CacheController` that you can attach to models to cause automatic caching and invalidations. ::
+CacheMagic provides a `CacheController` that you can attach to models to cause automatic caching and invalidations. ::

     class Model(django.models.Model):
-        cache = autocache.CacheController()
+        cache = cachemagic.CacheController()
         field = django.models.TextField()

     Model.objects.get(pk=27)    # hits the database